wgm-applied-math/srbench/docs/user_guide.md

 ### Local install

-We have provided a [conda environment](../base_environment.yml) that should make installation easier.
+We have provided a [conda environment](../base_environment.yml) and [installation script](../scripts/install_algorithm.sh) that should make installation straightforward.
+The installation script is the same used internally when building the docker images.

 We've currently tested this on Ubuntu and CentOS.
 Steps: